Education

 Yonge St & Eglington Ave W

 ILC is mandated by the government of Ontario as the province’s designated provider of distance education and GED Testing.
-They offer online tutoring for students on their website.
+Take any of 140+ affordable and flexible classes through the online learning partner of the Ontario Ministry of Education.

 East York Learning Experience